Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Graph-labelled trees, split and modular decompositions

 \begin{definition}{\rm \cite{Cun82} } A \emph{split} of a graph $G$ is a bipartition $(V_1,V_2)$ of $V(G)$ such that 1) $|V_1|\geqslant 2$ and $|V_2|\geqslant 2$; and 2) every vertex of $N(V_1)$ is adjacent to every vertex of $N(V_2)$. \end{definition}

-A graph is \emph{degenerate} (with respect to the split decomposition) if any induced subgraph with at least four vertices has a split.
+A graph is \emph{degenerate} (with respect to the split decomposition) if every partition of its set of vertices into two non-singleton parts is a split.
 The only degenerate graphs are known to be the cliques and the stars.
 A graph without any split is called \emph{prime} (with respect to the split decomposition).

-The split decomposition of a graph $G$, as originally studied in \cite{Cun82}, consists of: finding a split $(V_1,V_2)$, decomposing $G$ into $G_1=G[V_1\cup\{x_1\}]$, with $x_1\in N(V_1)$ and $G_2=G[V_2\cup\{x_2\}]$ with $x_2\in N(V_2)$, $x_1$ and $x_2$ being called the \emph{marker vertices}; and then recursevily decomposing $G_1$ and $G_2$.
-Though the idea of a tree decomposition appears in~\cite{Cun82}, Cunningham's main result states the uniqueness of lastly resulting graphs in a split decomposition but does not focus on the structure linking them together.
+The split decomposition of a graph $G$, as originally studied in \cite{Cun82}, consists of: finding a split $(V_1,V_2)$, decomposing $G$ into $G_1=G[V_1\cup\{x_1\}]$, with $x_1\in N(V_1)$ and $G_2=G[V_2\cup\{x_2\}]$ with $x_2\in N(V_2)$, $x_1$ and $x_2$ being called \emph{split-marker-vertices}; and then recursevily decomposing $G_1$ and $G_2$.
+When the process stops, the resulting graphs are called \emph{components} of the split decomposition.
+Adding, at each decomposition step, an edge between the pair of split-marker-vertices yields \emph{split decomposition graph}.
+Though the idea of a tree decomposition appears in~\cite{Cun82}, Cunningham's main result states the uniqueness of the set of components of a split decomposition but does not focus on the structure linking them together.
 As we will see, the graph-labelled tree framework yields a natural formulation of Cunningham's result in terms of tree.
+To clarify the link between the two representations, let us point out that the split-marker-vertices in the above terminology will correspond in our setting in terms of graph-labelled trees to the marker-vertices which are extremities of internal tree-edges.